 You may want to freeze small amounts of milk in the freezer to have on hand for snack or cereal feedings when you just need an extra ounce or two.
 To use regular ice cube trays, clean the tray first with hot soapy water and air dry.
 Each cube is about an ounce, so you can pop out as many ounces as you want and put them into freezer bags.
 You can also buy special ice cube trays for storing milk that come with covers to seal the top tightly.

 Whenever possible, give your baby fresh milk that has been refrigerated, not frozen.
 Freezing kills some of the live cells and antibodies in human milk, but not all of them.
 Since formula doesn’t have any of these anti-infective properties to begin with, frozen milk is still better for him than formula.
-If you are planning to use the milk within eight days, refrigerate it rather than freezing it.
+If you are planning to use the milk within 8 days, refrigerate it rather than freezing it.

 Because human milk is a living substance, its antibacterial properties help it stay fresh longer than formula.
 How long you can store it depends on the temperature.

 The following guidelines apply to healthy, full term babies.
 Very sick or premature babies may need to follow stricter guidelines, so consult your baby’s doctor to find out his recommendations.